darkecology/wsrdata/README.md

 pip install torch==1.7.1+cu101 torchvision==0.8.2+cu101 torchaudio==0.7.2 -f https://download.pytorch.org/whl/torch_stable.html
 ```

-Assume we are under a roost project directory `roosts2021`.
+Assume we are under a roost project directory `roosts`.
 Let's create a `libs` directory where
 we will install the pywsrlib toolkit and data preparation functions in this repository.
 ```bash
 mkdir libs